These are the largest victories in MLB history, including Angels’ 25-1 rout of Rockies

 Technically, the Angels’ rout of the Rockies is tied for the third-largest win margin with a game that happened 100 years ago: Cleveland’s 1923, 27-3 victory over the Red Sox.
 According to the MLB, Cleveland scored in every inning of that game, including a 13-run inning (like the Angels saw) in the sixth.

 Three games with 23-run margins of victory come next.
-Among those is the White Sox 29-6 victory over the A’s in 1955; a 2022 game in which the Toronto Blue Jays beat the Red Sox, 28-5; and a Cleveland 26-3 victory over the Browns in 1948.
+Among those is the aforementioned White Sox victory over the A’s; a 2022 game in which the Toronto Blue Jays beat the Red Sox, 28-5; and a Cleveland 26-3 victory over the Browns in 1948.

 Only one of these record-setting teams, the 1948 Cleveland team, would go on to appear in and win the World Series in the respective seasons.